King Power Stadium in Leicester, home of Leicester City FC

 History

 King Power Stadium was built to replace Leicester's cramped but beloved Filbert Street home, where the club had played since 1891.
-The new stadium opened in 2002 as the Walkers Stadium (after the Leicester-based crisp company) and represented Leicester's ambition to establish themselves as a top-flight club.
+The decision to move was driven by stadium economics — Filbert Street had grown to 22,000 capacity but could not be expanded further on its tight inner-city footprint — but it was a deeply emotional break for supporters who had stood in the corrugated terraces through five Wembley FA Cup final defeats and the long Martin O'Neill UEFA Cup nights of the 1990s.
+The new stadium opened in 2002 as the Walkers Stadium, named after the Leicester-based crisp company whose Walkers logo still adorns much of the city's industrial heritage, and represented Leicester's ambition to establish themselves as a top-flight club.

 Ironically, the stadium's early years were difficult.
-Leicester were relegated from the Premier League in 2004 and spent several years in the lower divisions, even dropping to League One in 2008.
-The stadium often felt too large for the modest attendances during these lean times.
+Within a year of moving in, Leicester entered administration — the new ground's debt servicing was a key factor — and were relegated from the Premier League in 2004.
+Several years in the Championship followed, capped by an unthinkable drop to League One in 2008 under Ian Holloway.
+The stadium often felt too large for the modest attendances during these lean times, with only the Kop reliably filling to capacity.

 The Fairytale

 The 2015-16 season transformed everything.
-Under Claudio Ranieri, Leicester defied 5000-1 odds to win the Premier League title in what's widely considered the greatest sporting upset of all time.
-King Power Stadium became the heart of an incredible global story, with the title clinched when rivals dropped points and thousands of fans gathered outside the stadium to celebrate.
-The following season brought Champions League football to Leicester for the first time.
+Under Claudio Ranieri, Leicester defied 5000-1 odds to win the Premier League title in what's widely considered the greatest sporting upset in football history.
+Jamie Vardy's record-breaking run of consecutive goalscoring games, Riyad Mahrez's dribbling, N'Golo Kanté's tackle-and-recover engine, Wes Morgan's defensive captaincy, and Kasper Schmeichel's calm in goal carried a squad assembled for a fraction of the cost of any rival.
+The title was clinched on 2 May 2016 when Chelsea drew 2-2 with Tottenham; King Power Stadium became the heart of an incredible global story, with the title raised the following Saturday against Everton and thousands of fans gathering outside on a closed-off Filbert Way.
+The following season brought Champions League football to Leicester for the first time, and a quarter-final run to Atlético Madrid.

 Tickets & Tours